 Tutankhamun’s Father was born Amenhotep IV but changed his name to Akhenaten in the fifth year of his reign.
 Akhenaten is depicted as the strange and seemingly distorted figure who started a new religious movement, Atenism.
 He founded a new capital, Akhetaten, and encouraged a new art style that departed from the standards of 2,000 years.
 This style we call the Amarna style, after the location of the newly founded capital.

-Akhenaten started a new art style to express his new beliefs, which embodied the notion that he was the child and the personification of the sun on earth.
-This new style, which some call naturalistic but which is quite mannered and exaggerated in many ways, although more fluid and personal, was adopted by his artists.
+Akhenaten began a new art style to express his new beliefs, which embodied the notion that he was the child and the personification of the sun on earth.
+This new style, which some call naturalistic—but is quite mannered and exaggerated in many ways, although more fluid and personal—was adopted by his artists.

 The style made use of an elongated, elegant, and sinuous line.
-And some of the subject matter of the art was new: It emphasized more intimate, and immediate personal scenes of the family of the pharaoh.
-Animals, especially beautiful horses, and long-necked women in the royal court appear a lot.
-I and other art historians see the style as “mannered,” in other words, it has some parallels to the style of the 16th century Italian Mannerists, like that of Parmigianino or Bronzino.
-They painted highly stylized figures with exaggeratedly long and curving limbs.
-That was in contrast to the strict classical proportions that preceded them.
-Just like the Amarna artists threw off the strict canons of proportions in Egyptian art and created a new and more expressive style!
+Some of the subject matter of the art was new: It emphasized more intimate, and immediate personal scenes of the family of the pharaoh.
+Animals, especially beautiful horses, and long-necked women in the royal court appear frequently.
+Other art historians see the style as “mannered,” in that it has some parallels to the style of the 16th century Italian Mannerists, like that of Parmigianino or Bronzino.
+They painted highly stylized figures with exaggeratedly long and curving limbs, a contrast to the strict classical proportions that preceded them.
+The Amarna artists threw off the strict canons of proportions in Egyptian art and created a new and more expressive style!

 Nefertiti, Akhenaten’s wife, seems to have wielded great power.
 She’s shown with an entirely new crown and is engaged in kingly activities, like smiting an enemy.

-Most interestingly, Akhenaten had himself depicted with feminized and strangely distorted features: narrow shoulders, a long face, a small waist, pot belly, swelling thighs.
-Doctors really enjoyed speculating on a disease he might have had and making a diagnosis.
-But now that his mummy has been found and examined, it turns out that he seems to have been perfectly normal.
-So the style in which he had himself depicted was a religious statement: Akhenaten wanted to have the characteristics of both male and female in order to express his centrality in the religion.
+Most interestingly, Akhenaten had himself depicted with feminized and strangely distorted features: Narrow shoulders, a long face, a small waist, potbelly, and swelling thighs.
+Doctors enjoyed speculating on a disease he might have had and making a diagnosis.
+But after the discovery and examination of his mummy, it turns out that he was perfectly normal.
+So the style in which he had himself depicted was a religious statement: Akhenaten wanted to have the characteristics of both male and female to express his centrality in the religion.
 He was the living manifestation of the sun deity, the Aten, on earth.

 Akhenaten and Nefertiti were the parents of six daughters.
 One of them, named Ankhesenpaaten, later changed to Ankhesenamun, was married to Tut.
-Tut, mysteriously, seems not to have been the son of Akhenaten by Nefertiti or his secondary wife, but according to the DNA is the son of Akhenaten and his so far nameless full sister.
-Brother-sister incest was famously the Egyptian means of maintaining the royal bloodline intact, but unfortunately it had serious genetic repercussions for Tut and others.
+Tut, mysteriously, seems not to have been the son of Akhenaten by Nefertiti or his secondary wife, but according to the DNA is the son of Akhenaten and his so-far nameless full sister.
+Brother-sister incest was famously the Egyptian means of keeping the royal bloodline intact, but unfortunately, it had serious genetic repercussions for Tut and others.

 Tut was married to his half-sister, and he was buried with two fetuses, which DNA tests suggested were his children.
 They were not brought to term, and perhaps couldn’t be because of genetic defects.
 Sadly, Tut’s own early demise might have been linked to those weaknesses attributed to incest.

-He ruled only 10 years, and in that time, older officials had to be making the real decisions.
-And one of those decisions was to return to the old ways and the religion of Amun, hence the change in the name of the pharaoh.
+He ruled only 10 years, and in that time, older officials had to make the real decisions.
+One of those decisions was to return to the old ways and the religion of Amun, hence the change in the name of the pharaoh.
 The city of Akhetaten was abandoned and the royals returned to the earlier royal residence in Memphis.